 What if I can’t afford the registration fee?

 The AAMC believes that the cost of applying to medical school shouldn’t be a barrier for anyone aspiring to be a physician.
-Theassists potential medical students who, without financial assistance, would not be able to take the MCAT exam or apply to medical school.
-If you meet the eligibility requirements, this program reduces the registration fee from $310 to $120.
+The Fee Assistance Program assists students who, without financial assistance, would not be able to take the MCAT exam or apply to medical school.
+If you meet the eligibility requirements, this program reduces the registration fee.
 It also provides several additional benefits, including free MCAT preparation resources.

 How do I prepare?

 The material you will be responsible for knowing on the MCAT exam is outlined in the online tool, The knowledge and skills tested on the exam are found in introductory level biology, physics, psychology, and sociology, general and organic chemistry, and first-semester biochemistry.
 Because course content differs between schools, it is a good idea to compare the content of the courses you plan to take with the content lists in the online tool.
 Pre-health advisors and other faculty at your school are also great resources for helping you plan which courses will best prepare you to do well on the exam.
 If you do not have a pre-health advisor, the has volunteer advisors who can assist you.
 To help you prepare for the content on the exam, the AAMC collaborated with the Khan Academy and Robert Wood Johnson Foundation to create original video tutorials and review questions that cover all content tested on the exam.